Music of The Last of Us Part II: Ellie Edition

-A single featuring two songs from the game was released as a seven-inch vinyl record with the Ellie Edition of The Last of Us Part II on June 19, 2020.
-The songs, composed and performed by Santaolalla, were later released in the Original Soundtrack under different titles.
-The Ellie Edition was exclusive for sale in the United States.
+A single featuring two songs from the game was released as a seven-inch vinyl record with the Ellie Edition of The Last of Us Part II on June 19, 2020, exclusive to the United States.
+The songs, composed and performed by Santaolalla, were also released in the Original Soundtrack under different titles.

 Original Soundtrack

 The Last of Us Part II (Original Soundtrack) comprises songs from the game, composed and produced by Santaolalla.
 The soundtrack spans 28 tracks, covering a duration of 77 minutes.
 Sony Interactive Entertainment first published the album digitally on June 19, 2020.
 It was produced by Santaolalla, Aníbal Kerpel, and Scott Hanau, and mastered at Bernie Grundman Mastering by Patricia Sullivan.
-A vinyl record version of the score by Mondo was announced on September 25, 2020, mastered by James Plotkin and produced by Shannon Smith, with the cover designed by Tula Lotay.
+Vinyl record versions were released by Mondo on 5 February 2021 and by Milan Records on 26 February.
+The Mondo version cover was designed by Tula Lotay.

 In the context of the game, the music received praise.
 IGN's Jonathon Dornbush lauded Santaolalla's "moving" score, and Andy McNamara of Game Informer found that the music added tension.
 Kevin Dunsmore of Hardcore Gamer wrote that the "haunting and subtle melodies blend into the world seamlessly".
 Eurogamer's Oli Welsh praised the score for its combination of banjo and electronics.
 The soundtrack was nominated for Best Physical Soundtrack Release at the 18th Annual Game Audio Network Guild Awards in April 2021.

+The album ranked on the charts several times in Europe: August to September 2020, when it ranked 85 in Spain and 170 in Belgium and France; February to March 2021, ranking 11 in the United Kingdom, 62 in Belgium, 96 in Spain, and 193 in France; and January 2025, ranking 77 in Greece.